Peachypie98/numerical-analysis-project/README.md

 # Numerical Analysis Project
 ## Aim
 Given amino acids molecule datasets, we want to predict the dipole moment of other amino acids.
 In this project, we used modified SchNet model to improve the overall performance and tested out with GCN model for comparison.

+Data Information:
-Total Data: 10984
+Train Data: 10984
 Test Data: 1217
+Contains: x, edge_index, edge_attr, y, pos, batch, ptr

 What we modified:
 * Added batch layer normalization